qmacro/cloud-platform-workflow-virtual-pilot/exercises/03/readme.md

 ### 6. Expose a set of resources in the backend system

-While you've established a mapping of a virtual host (that is visible at the SAP Cloud Platform level) to an internal (on-prem) host, there are still no resources available on that host that can be accessed.
+While you've established a mapping of a virtual host (that is visible at the SAP Cloud Platform level) to an internal (on-prem) host, there are still no accessible resources available on that host.
 You must specify these explicitly, and you'll do that now in this step.

 :point_right: In the new "Resources of virtuales5:8000" section that is now visible, add a new resource entry with the "+" icon, specifying the following values and finishing with the "Save" button: